jknlsn/dfm/README.md

 # dfm - Dot Files Manager

-## **works for me ymmv**

 This is a super simple dot file manager.
+It works for me, your mileage may vary!

-Automates how I want to manage my dotfiles in git, as seen here [https://gitlab.com/jknlsn/dotfiles](https://gitlab.com/jknlsn/dotfiles)
+This automates how I want to manage my dotfiles in git, as seen here [https://gitlab.com/jknlsn/dotfiles](https://gitlab.com/jknlsn/dotfiles)

 ### Pre-requisites